PHP-DI/PHP-DI/doc/container-configuration.md

 Here, PHP-DI will throw an exception because `NonExistentClass` doesn't exist: this is a phpDoc error.

-This phpDoc error *would* be a problem if you set up that parameter using an array configuration, so `$builder->ignorePhpDocErrors(true);` can help you to ignore those errors.
-PHP-FPM enviroments might choke on such errors and report it with a message like: ```Handler for fastcgi-script returned invalid result code 1```.
+There has been reports that PHP-FPM might choke on such errors and report it with a message like this:

+> Handler for fastcgi-script returned invalid result code 1

-In case errors still occur, make sure your annotations are correct or use ```$builder->useAnnotations(false);``` to prevent fatal errors and try to clean up your configuration form there.
+In case the errors still occur, make sure your annotations are correct or temporarily disable annotations (`$builder->useAnnotations(false)`) to prevent fatal errors and try to clean up your configuration form there.